The History and Evolution of XBRL

 XBRL International brought together a diverse group of stakeholders, including accounting firms, software developers, regulators, and financial institutions, to collaborate on the development of this innovative standard.

-Development of the First Specification:
+Development of the First XBRL Specification: The birth of XBRL

 Following the release of XBRL 1.0, several pilot programs were launched to test and demonstrate the practical applications of XBRL.
 Regulatory bodies, such as the Securities and Exchange Commission (SEC) in the United States, and various stock exchanges, began exploring the use of XBRL for regulatory filings.
 Early adopters, including large corporations and financial institutions, participated in these pilot programs to showcase the benefits of XBRL in improving data accuracy, transparency, and efficiency.